apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

 </p>

 Once the embeddings vectors are retrieved from the embeddings Vertex AI LLM, we will consolidate them again avoiding repetition of this step in case of downstream errors.

+Worth to notice that this pipeline is interacting directly with Vertex AI models using the client SDKs, Apache Beam already provides supports for this interactions through the RunInference PTransform (see an example [here](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/examples/inference/vertex_ai_llm_text_classification.py)).

 #### Content Storage